Tailor: Generating and Perturbing Text with Semantic Controls: Discussion

-The design of controls is also worthy of in-depth exploration.
-As mentioned in \S\ref{sec:related}, AMR might be an alternative for semantic representation, if our primary goal is to specify key entities and/or to express non-sequential relations~\cite{damonte2019structural}.
-On the other hand, dependency parsing labels are useful for fine-grained control over syntactic changes (see \S\ref{sec:related}); future work may try to find balance between syntactic and semantic controls.

-\paragraph{Factors that affect \sysname's capability.} Though broadly applicable, \sysname's controllability and effectiveness varies on different inputs.
-First, creating automatic perturbations with \sysname requires external SRL predictors, which can be more noisy on some semantic roles than others --- the one we use predicts core arguments more accurately than adjunct arguments (\eg F1 for \optag{ARG0} and \optag{ARGM-EXT} is 92.9 versus 51.4).
-Empirically, most applications lean towards modifying the more common arguments, making the predictor reasonably applicable.
-However, low performance of current models would present a bottleneck in perturbing more challenging language phenomena.
-In such cases, careful SRL predictor augmentation, or even manual semantic role annotation, might be necessary.
+\paragraph{Factors that affect \sysname's capability.} Though broadly applicable, \sysname's controllability and effectiveness vary for different inputs.
+First, creating automatic perturbations with \sysname requires external SRL predictors, which can be noisy on rare semantic roles or low-resource languages.\footnote{\revised{Note that while \sysname is designed to be language agnostic, we only evaluated it on English.}} Empirically, this did not seem to be a bottleneck, as exposing biases in downstream tasks does not usually require rarity at the semantic role level (\eg testing syntactic heuristics in NLI requires swapping only agents and patients).
+However, perturbing more challenging linguistic phenomena may require careful SRL predictor augmentation or even manual semantic role annotation.

-We also notice that for some inputs, \sysname produces degenerate outputs.
-We hypothesize that this effect is a byproduct of unlikelihood training --- that the \sysname generator learns to reduce the likelihood of negative sequences by generating tokens that are very unlikely to appear in natural text.
-Certain generation hyperparameters, particularly the number of beams, can reduce the number of degenerate outputs.
-While we perform unlikelihood training at the sequence level, future work can investigate the effect of penalizing generation at the level of tokens or spans, which may provide finer-grained signal for which spans should be considered unlikely, as well as more strategically balancing positive and negative samples.
+We also notice \sysname can sometimes produce degenerate outputs.
+We hypothesize that this is a byproduct of unlikelihood training --- \ie the generator learns to reduce the likelihood of negative sequences by generating tokens that are very unlikely to appear in natural text.
+Generation hyperparameters (\eg number of beams) can reduce the number of degenerate outputs.
+While we perform unlikelihood training at the sequence level, future work can investigate the effect of penalizing generation at the level of tokens or spans, which may provide finer-grained signals for which spans should be considered unlikely, as well as more strategically balancing positive and negative samples.